2025-26 John M. Olin Fellowships in Empirical Law and Finance

-- Purpose.
-To foster student research and study in the area of empirical law and finance
+- To foster student research and study in the area of empirical law and finance during the academic year 2025-26.

-- Eligibility.
-Any JD, LLM or SJD student at Harvard Law School, any PhD student at GSAS, and any DBA student at Harvard Business School, who has a strong interest in empirical law and finance
+- Any JD (2L or 3L), LLM, or SJD student at Harvard Law School, and any PhD student at Harvard, who has a strong interest in empirical law and finance.

 Fellowship Requirements

-- Fellows are required to make a significant commitment of time and effort to research in the area of empirical law and finance that will result in a research paper (which may be a for-credit research paper or a not-for-credit research paper).
+- To make a significant commitment of time and effort to research in the area of empirical law and finance that will result in a research paper (which may be a for-credit research paper or a not-for-credit research paper).

-- Research papers, or a substantial progress report, are due by June 15 at the end of the fellowship year.
+- To submit a progress report by February 15, and to submit a research paper or a draft thereof by June 15 at the end of the fellowship year.

 Application for a Fellowship

-Applicants should send an email to Jordan Figueroa, Program on Corporate Governance Coordinator, and attach as PDF files the following materials:
+Applicants should send an email to [email protected], and attach as PDF files the following materials:

-- A cover letter providing a brief description of the applicant’s background and interest in empirical law and finance;
+- A cover letter providing a brief description of the applicant’s interest in empirical law and finance.

 - If available, a copy of previously completed empirical research papers.